isaacs/st/README.md

 cache.index.max bytes would seem to allow.
 This will be less than double, and usually insignificant for normal web assets, but is important to consider if memory is at a premium.

+Gzip compression can be disabled by setting `gzip: false` on the options passed into `st()`.
+This is useful if your application already handles gzipping responses by other means.

 ## Filtering Output